OlhaSvezhentseva/Digital-Edition-Jahresberichte/women_chronik/README.md

 ## Description

-`women_chronik.ipynb` extracts female names from annotations made as a part of Digital Edition Jahresberichte project by Aron Marquart.  `ParsedSemanticAnnotations.pickle` in Aron's repository (folder `Data`) contains all entities extracted from the Chronik.
+`women_chronik.ipynb` extracts female names from annotations made as part of Digital Edition Jahresberichte project by Aron Marquart.  `ParsedSemanticAnnotations.pickle` in Aron's repository (folder `Data`) contains all entities extracted from the Chronik.
 They are of different types, for example `E7 Activity`, `E21 Person`.